Proforo/exercises/todo-list/a-06/readme.md

 ## Steps

-1. Using the list above as a model, write an **ordered list** of tasks to be completed, beginning with the highest level elements ("Complete this exercise", "Take out the dog", "Pickup dinner groceries" and "Mow the lawn"), structuring each one as a **list-item**
+1. Using the list above as a model, write an **ordered list** of tasks to be completed, beginning with the highest level elements ("Complete this exercise", "Take out the dog", "Pickup dinner groceries" and "Mow the lawn").
+Structure each task as a **list-item**
-1. For each of the list-items elements with a second level (three of the four `<li>` written in the step above), add an **unordered-list** under the list item's text
+2. For each of the above list-item elements with a second level, add an **unordered-list** under the numbered list item.
-   1. Within each unordered-list, add the appropriate number of list-items to complete the second level lists
+   1. Add the appropriate number of list-items to each unordered-list.
-1. Finally, for items with a third level, create an underordered list within the second level item, under the list items's text
+3. Finally, for items with a third level, create an underordered list within the second level item, under the list items's text

 **Observe:** Lists that are embedded show a level of indetenation (typically `40px`) at the start of the line, to indicate that it is nested within a higher level list-item - thus considered a "sublist"